 Get to Know Your Volunteers Personally

 No one wants to work with an organization that doesn’t show any interest in making a personal connection with its volunteers.
-One way to make that connection is to put together “meet and greets” or other networking events that give volunteers and staff the opportunity to get to know each other personally.
+One way to make that connection is to put together “meet and greets” or other networking events that allow volunteers and staff to get to know each other personally.
 You can also connect with volunteers on social media.

 Respect Volunteers and Value Their Time

 Volunteers are busy people who dedicate time and energy to serve your organization.
-It’s important that you treat each volunteer as an individual with valuable and legitimate ideas and opinions and help them make the most efficient use of their time.
-Being mindful of volunteers’ time by providing an easy way to register to events online, providing thorough details of volunteer responsibilities to avoid wasting time, and promptly responding to volunteer needs and requests.
+You must treat each volunteer as an individual with valuable and legitimate ideas and opinions and help them make the most efficient use of their time.
+Be mindful of volunteers’ time by providing an easy way to register to events online, providing thorough details of volunteer responsibilities to avoid wasting time, and promptly responding to volunteer needs and requests.
 This will not only increase your volunteer count but make volunteers want to come back and volunteer more.

 Recognize Your Volunteers for Their Service

 Taking the time to thank volunteers for their service goes a long way.
-Consider sending out volunteer thank you cards or even gift cards to let them know that you appreciate theircommitment to your organization.
+Consider sending out volunteer thank you cards or even gift cards to let them know that you appreciate their commitment to your organization.
 Hold a volunteer recognition event to acknowledge the contributions of individual volunteers.
-Even simple gestures like providing food for volunteers while they work goes a long way in showing your appreciation.
+Even simple gestures like providing food for volunteers while they work go a long way in showing your appreciation.

 By following these tips, you’ll be sure to keep your organizations volunteers motivated, interested and coming back to help advance your organizations mission!